AnyLog-co/documentation/authentication.md

 The private key signs messages sends from the nodes to peers in the network such that when a message needs to be processed, the processing node can validate the authentication of the message and determine the authorization assigned by the relevant permission group.

-When an external user or application connects to a node in the network, and user authentication is enabled, the node validates the user name and password against a local list and if validated, the user inherits the permissions provided to the node.
+When an external user or application connects to a node in the network, and user authentication is enabled, the node validates the username and password against a local lis and if validated, the user inherits the permissions provided to the node.

 Use the following command to enable user authentication:
 <pre>